info@gunnersreview.com

-I’ve lived with the Vaultek RS800i for a full calendar year—lugged it upstairs, anchored it to a concrete slab, loaded it with every long gun I own, and pushed every feature to the limit.
-Below is a first-person, no-fluff account meant for serious American buyers who want real data before handing over their credit card.
+I’ve lived with the Vaultek RS800i for a full calendar year, lugged it upstairs, anchored it to a concrete slab, loaded it with every long gun I own, and pushed every feature to the limit.
+Below is a first-person, easy account meant for the serious hunters/shooters who want real data before handing over their credit card.

-I compared dozens of models, checking them against my best gun safes roundup, before finally settling on the RS800i.
+I compared dozens of models before finally settling on the RS800i.

 I needed a deep, tech-forward rifle safe that could: